Nutrition & Metabolism

 This course examines mechanisms regulating body weight, body composition and food intake.
 Weekly discussion sessions will teach students to critically evaluate cutting-edge and seminal papers in the field, and introduce students to state of the art research approaches and methodologies - both basic (cell and molecular) and translational perspectives.
 Weekly writing assignments on the papers will provide experience and hone skills with scientific writing.
 2cr., Fall sem.

-GMS NU 804: Directed Studies in Medical Nutrition
+GMS NU 804: Directed Studies in Nutrition and Metabolism

 This course may be used by individual students or small groups of sstudents to carry out a directed study under the guidance of a GMS Faculty member.
-4 cr, Spring sem.
+4 cr, Fall or Spring sem.

-GMS NU 901: Research in Medical Nutrition Sciences
+GMS NU 901: Research in Nutrition and Metabolism

 Var cr, Fall sem.

-GMS NU 902: Research in Medical Nutrition Sciences
+GMS NU 902: Research in Nutrition and Metabolism

 Var cr, Spring sem.